Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Ownership

 The majority of Māori landowners are absentee owners.
-The physical separation of the owners from their ancestral lands has major effects on the organisations that administer and control the lands.
+The physical separation of the owners from their ancestral lands has major consequences for the organisations that administer and control the lands.

 Governance and decision making

 Appointments to boards or committees are primarily from within the landowning groups.
 Owners elect representatives democratically, and the final makeup of committees often reflects the interests of families keen to maintain control of the organisation.
-If members lack experience at governance and management this can affect the success of trusts and incorporations.
+If members lack experience in governance and management, the success of trusts and incorporations may be compromised.

 Access to capital

 Organisations often struggle to obtain access to capital to develop their landholdings.
 A conservative, debt-averse approach is often driven by owners’ demands.
 Because of the complexity of multiple land ownership, lenders are often unwilling to lend with Māori land as security.
-If managers do not have extensive business experience, it can be harder to get finance to develop land.
+Managers who do not have extensive business experience are less likely to obtain finance to develop land.

 Company solutions